gabe-frasz/models/README.md

 ## :question: What is this about?

-This repo is a collection of bash scripts created to automate the project base, so just use and be happy :)
+This repo is a collection of bash scripts created to automate the project base with Next.js, just to use and be happy :)

 ### :interrobang: How can you use it?

-It's actually very simple, you only have to click the "Use this template" button up there :arrow_up:
+It's actually very simple, you only have to click the "Use this template" button up there :arrow_up: or down here :arrow_down:

 [![Use this template](./_docs/use-this-template-btn.png)](https://github.com/SlyCooper-n/models/generate)